 Doctoral Supervisor: Professor Jeremy Waldron

 While at the University of Stellenbosch, Alma’s research focussed on comparative contract law.
 Since then, she has incorporated her interest in philosophy and economics into her research agenda.
-Her doctoral research focuses on legal pluralism and the relationship between law and state in jurisprudential theories.
-She has also written on epistemic justice, vagueness in legal reasoning, constitutional legitimacy, and the normative justifications for economic approaches to law.
+Her doctoral research focuses on the relationship between law and state in jurisprudential theories.
+She has also written on epistemic justice, vagueness in legal reasoning, constitutional legitimacy, and the ontology of legal entitlements.